OllieMurray/NearFinancialCallOption/README.md

    [/src/index.html](/src/index.html) is a great place to start exploring.
 Note that it loads in `/src/index.js`, where you can learn how the frontend connects to the NEAR blockchain.
-3. Tests: there are different kinds of tests for the frontend and backend.
-The backend code gets tested with the [asp] command for running the backend AssemblyScript tests, and [jest] for running frontend tests.
-You can run both of these at once with `yarn test`.
+3. Tests: there are currently only tests for the backend.
+The project could be updated to include tests for the front end.

 Both contract and client-side code will auto-reload as you change source files.